hakthiang/hakthiang/README.md

 - 🤔 I’m a student at SCUT
 - 🔭 I’m currently working on frontend
-- 🌱 I’m currently learning react.js
+- 🌱 I’m currently learning JavaScript